zygos/wd-material/material/3-frameworks/2-typing-testing/2-unit-testing.md

 })
 ```

-Sometimes tests are grouped in `describe` blocks.
-A `describe` block does not change how your tests run but allows clustering tests for more structured test reports.
-A `describe` block usually consists of a general scenario name and a function containing the test cases.
+Sometimes, tests are grouped in `describe` blocks.
+A `describe` block does not change how your tests run but allows grouping tests for more structured test reports.
+A `describe` block usually contains a general scenario name and a function containing the test cases.

 For example: